MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_ddi_query_data_pipeline_statistics.md

 ### -field CSInvocations

-The number of commute shader (CS) invocations.
+The number of compute shader (CS) invocations.

 ## -remarks